LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/letter-locator/README.md

 [Back to Class 1](../../class1)
 # Studio: Letter Locator

-Write a program that prompts the user for an alphabetic character, and then prints the position of that letter in the alphabet, starting with `A` at position `0`.
+In a file called `letterlocator.c` write a program that prompts the user for an alphabetic character, and then prints the position of that letter in the alphabet, starting with `A` at position `0`.
 Your program should work for both capital and lowercase letters, but should reject any input that is not alphabetical, like `'3'` or `'$'`.